Introduction

 Education inequities persist throughout the region

 Early education has a profound impact on students’ future outcomes.
 Third grade test scores provide the first opportunity to examine students’ performance across school districts and by factors such as race and gender.
 These data show that racial disparities in test scores can be found throughout school districts in Central New York.
-For example, in 2019 Black third graders in Auburn City School District were less likely to be proficient in Math and ELA tests compared to their White and Multiracial counterparts.
-Looking at adults’ educational attainment, data from 2021 show that racial differences persist.
-Less than 3% of Black males in Cayuga County went on to earn a college degree after graduating from high school, whereas the rate among White males was over seven times higher (22%).
+For example, in 2023 Black, Hispanic, Multiracial, and Native third graders in Syracuse City School District were less likely to be proficient in Math and ELA tests compared to their White and Asian/Pacific Islander counterparts.
+Looking at adults’ educational attainment, data from 2022 show that racial differences persist.
+Roughly 15 percent of Black males in Onondaga County went on to earn a college degree after graduating from high school, whereas the rate among White males was over twice as high (38 percent).

 In the United States, every child is entitled to equal educational opportunity regardless of race.
 Yet inequities persist, due in part to school funding.
 According to a 2019 study from EdBuild, a nonprofit dedicated to fighting education inequality, on average school districts where the majority of students are people of color receive $23 billion less than districts where most students are White, even when they serve the same number of students.
 Inequitable school resources can impact students’ educational performance and opportunity for success.